 Move On When Ready

-Move On When Ready provides opportunities for high school juniors and seniors to enroll full-time (12-15 semester hours) to earn both high school and college credits.
-Participation is only permitted during the normal fall and spring semesters of the high school and college school year.
+Move On When Ready provides the opportunity for high school juniors and seniors to enroll part-time or full-time to earn both high school and college credits.
+Participation is permitted during the normal fall, spring and summer semesters of the college school year.

 To be eligible for Move On When Ready, a student must: